Why Most Leadership Programs Don’t Change Behavior

 Space to slow down.

-Space to be challenged without being judged.
+Space to be challenged honestly and directly without being judged.

 That’s where a lot of real development happens.